-The Boyce Missions Link is a student led organization that exists to encourage and assist students in cross-cultural and other missions ministry opportunities around the world, the nation, and the Louisville area.
-Students meet with a missions faculty advisor for prayer, discussions, information, and encouragement.
+The Boyce Missions Link is a student-led organization under the guidance of a missions faculty advisor that exists to encourage and assist students in missions opportunities in the local Louisville area, nationally and around the globe.
+Students meet several times each semester for prayer, discussions, information and encouragement.
 All Boyce students and faculty interested in missions are welcome.
-Our desire is for Christ to be glorified as students seek to find God's call for their lives.
-As students prepare to minister nationally, internationally, and locally, opportunities for service are presented while studying at Boyce.
+Our desire is for Christ to be glorified as students seek to find God's call on their lives.
+As students prepare to minister locally, nationally and globally, opportunities for service are available while studying at Boyce.